Kiyogitpy/Chess_pygame/README.md

 # Chess Pawn Movement Simulation

 This Python script simulates the movement of pawns in a game of chess.
-It uses the Pygame library for the graphical interface and OpenCV to handle image manipulation.
+It uses the Pygame library for the graphical interface.
 Each pawn can move forward and capture diagonally, as per the rules of chess.

 ## Prerequisites